green-api/whatsapp-api-client-js/README.md

 ## Authentification

 Sending WhatsApp message like any other call to the API requires account registered on [green-api.com](https://green-api.com) and authentication completed on mobile WhatsApp app.
-To register account you have to proceed here: [green-api.com/#section-connect](https://green-api.com/#section-connect).
-After registering you wll get own unique pair of ID_INSTANCE and API_TOKEN_INSTANCE keys.
+To register account you have to proceed to the [control panel](https://cabinet.green-api.com).
+After registering you wll get own unique pair of `ID_INSTANCE` and `API_TOKEN_INSTANCE` keys.

-WhatsApp mobile app authentication may be achived in two ways:
+WhatsApp mobile app authentication may be achived by using [control panel](https://cabinet.green-api.com).
+You need to scan QR-code generated within the control panel.
-1. Easiest way is using green-api web-interface via scanning QR (Barcode) code generated on https://api.green-api.com/waInstance{{ID_INSTANCE}}/{{API_TOKEN_INSTANCE}}, where ``ID_INSTANCE`` and ``API_TOKEN_INSTANCE`` are unique keys acquired on [green-api.com](https://green-api.com)

-2. Invoking REST API method [instance.scanqrcode (websocket)](https://green-api.com/documents/green-api.html#82fcbe04-233f-492d-baf1-098f340bc0dc) directly.
-You need to scan QR code from WhatsApp and send it via websocket by invoking this method.
-You need to invoke the instance.scanqrcode directly which means that the method is not implemented in the library now.

 ## Examples